hannahun1/anodes/README.md

 Values in the list should be specified as floating-point numbers between 0 and 1.
 Use the multiplier parameter if you need higher values.
 For ImageEffectHue, the allowed range is -0.5 to 0.5, but these values are also rescaled to fit with the other ImageEffect Nodes, so you can still work with floating-point values between 0 and 1.

-**Beattimes_anodes.ipynb**
+**audiofeatures_anodes.ipynb**

-If you're feeling adventurous, you can play around with beattimes_anodes.ipynb.
-It provides four basic lists based on beat times.
-You can use the values from these lists in your ImageEffect nodes and Kijai's CreateFadeMask node, for example, to manipulate the IPAdapter.
+If you're feeling adventurous, you can play around with audiofeatures_anodes.ipynb.
+In addition to the standard beat times lists, I have added a new set of lists generated using librosa for advanced audio feature extraction in the notebook.
+These lists include Mel-Frequency Cepstral Coefficients (MFCC), their deltas, and Chroma features, all resampled to a frame rate of 10 FPS to seamlessly integrate with the existing setup.
+You can use the values from these lists with the ImageEffect nodes after KSampler (and VAE Decode) or with Kijai's CreateFadeMaskAdvanced node before KSampler, for example, to manipulate the IPAdapter.

 **The video combine node requires a frame rate of 10 FPS when using these lists!**

-I just shared this as an example, but there are many other ways to create lists using librosa.
+I just shared this as an example, but there are many other ways to create lists.
 I encourage you to experiment and explore!

 [![ImageEffectHue Node with Beattimes_Switch List](https://img.youtube.com/vi/xSIVtJ7xsHY/maxresdefault.jpg)](https://www.youtube.com/watch?v=xSIVtJ7xsHY)